“Dreams out of dust, hope out of ashes, love out of hate.”

 “Stop, you’re killing yourself!” he cries, trying feebly to push your hand away.

-“I love you,” you whisper, drawing out the last bit of strength from your final inner chamber.
+“I love you,” you whisper, drawing out the last bit of strength from your inner heart.
 You give it to him.
 The world goes dark.

 The ISFP stares at you in awe.
 Then he reaches out and seizes your wrist with an unexpectedly firm grip.